2015 Flight Season Master Calendar

-The philosophy behind our LepTreks is that we really lack a strong field trip program in the MD-DE region, despite some very savvy lepsters interested in spending more time in the field.
-As a group we’re more field naturalists than butterfly gardeners, and we’re committed to better understand some of the unique environments and landscapes in the mid-Atlantic and the butterflies they support.
+The philosophy behind our LepTreks is that we really lack a strong field trip program in the mid-Atlantic region, despite some very savvy lepsters interested in spending more time in the field.
+As a group we’re field naturalists committed to better understanding some of the unique environments and landscapes in the mid-Atlantic and the butterflies they support.
 Generally, they’re places that normally don’t have scheduled butterfly walks during the summer, nor are they easy quick checks for a last-minute drive by.
 I’ll add notices here on LepLog of those kinds of easier trips, too, but the LepTreks generally are a little more ambitious, or explore unique habitats.
 As much as possible, we’d like to use these trips to help flesh out Dick Smith’s Butterflies of Unknown Status Project.

-If you’d like to volunteer to organize any of these trips, or a trip to one of your favorite places, email me at rborchelt [AT] gmail [DOT] com.
+If you’d like to volunteer to organize any of these trips, or a trip to one of your favorite places, email me at MDLepsOdes@gmail.com.
 Check back regularly for updates!
 And if you’re leading or know of dates for other lep activities, be sure to let me know.

 LepTreks are informal affairs, usually impromptu walks or hunts for a particular species or in a particular unusual habitat.
 They’re rather loosely organized by the person whose idea the trip is in the first place and may be more difficult terrain or access, or are a trip one of our members is making and for which s/he would be glad of company.
 If you’re going to be out in the field on short notice, let us know so we can tag along!

-Rules of the road: These aren’t collecting trips per se, but unless the regulations of where we are visiting don’t permit them participants are welcome to bring and carry nets for catch-and-release observation.
+Rules of the road: These aren’t collecting trips per se, but unless the regulations of where we are visiting don’t permit them participants are welcome to bring and carry nets for catch-and-release observation or scientific collecting.

 Rain dates: Unless noted otherwise, we don’t usually do rain dates.

 The field season usually begins in April (but a warm weekend in March might see us out looking for anglewings!) and ends in October (although 2011 had sulphurs flying well into December).
-And we could show up anywhere within 4-5 hours’ drive, although more likely we’ll stay within a 2-hour radius of Washington for most trips.
-The calendar, though, contains listings from throughout the mid-Atlantic.
+And we could show up anywhere within 4-5 hours’ drive; the calendar contains listings from throughout the mid-Atlantic.